FBK-NILab/APSS-Tractography/README.md

 Pipeline for processing diffusion MRI and recostruncting deterministic tractography according to the requirement of the Neurosurgery Department of APSS Trentino.
 At this moment the pipeline includes the following steps:

+1. Creating .nii file from .dcm files for T1.
-1. Creating .nii, .bval and .bvec files from .dcm files
+2. Creating .nii,.bval and .bvec files from .dcm files for the diffusion data.
 2. Preprocessing:
  2.1.
-Brain Extraction
+Brain Extraction (both for T1 and diffusion images) 2.2.
- 2.2.
 Eddy current correction
 3. Deterministic tractography reconstruction